ouyale/Maji-Ndogo-Water-Access-Analysis/README.md

 ---

 ## 💡 What I Learned
-Building this report required more than tool familiarity.
-I had to define user needs, model data to reflect them, and turn abstract instructions into concrete visuals.
-Every decision — from grouping improvement types to calculating cost per citizen — was made to enhance clarity and usability.

 The project gave me practice in:
 - Creating visuals that align with stakeholder questions